keigoi/ocaml-mpst/instructions.md

 #### __Note__ on syntax discrepancies:

 There are small syntax discrepancies between ocaml-mpst-lwt and the paper.
-The running example of the paper uses the simplest in-built communication transport in Ocaml (Event), which is also avoidable in our [ocaml-mpst-light](https://keigoi.github.io/ocaml-mpst-light/index.html) implementation.
+The running example of the paper uses the simplest in-built communication transport in OCaml (Event).

 The full ocaml-mpst library of the artifact is parametric on the underlying transport.
 To enable this parametricity, we have created a wrapper that uses the [lwt](https://ocsigen.org/lwt/5.2.0/manual/manual) transport when installed, and switches to the in-built [Event](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Event.html) module if lwt is not available.
 To accommodate the lwt requirements, the wrapper requires some syntactic changes as explained below.